ViaOA/oa-core/README.md

-OA core is a Java library for automating how objects automatically work together.
+OA core is a Java library for automating software development.

 The core of OA is the object model that is an object-relational, observable, reactive, functional, distributed object graph.